-The B.A.
-(Honours) in English programme offers a dynamic exploration of language and literature, exposing students to various authors, genres, theories, and cultural contexts.
-The curriculum has an Indian Knowledge System component including a course on Indian Aesthetics.
-Through rigorous study and scholarly writing, students develop the skills to analyse and interpret literary and visual texts while gaining a deeper understanding of global sociocultural landscapes.
-By fostering critical thinking and effective communication, the programme empowers students to engage meaningfully with diverse perspectives and contribute positively to the world of literature and beyond.
+The BA (Honours) English programme offers a dynamic exploration of the English language and literature, exposing the student to various authors, genres, theories, and cultural contexts.
+The curriculum has an Indian Knowledge System component.
+Through rigorous study and scholarly writing, the student develops the skills to analyse and interpret literary and visual texts while gaining a deeper understanding of global sociocultural landscapes.
+By fostering critical thinking and effective communication, the programme empowers the student to engage meaningfully with diverse perspectives and contribute positively to the world of literature.
 The programme also encourages an interest in research and builds productive skills such as teaching, content writing, linguistic skills for translations, etc.

-In addition to the comprehensive exploration of language and literature, the programme equips students with practical skills for diverse career paths.
-With specialised courses in language studies and introductory courses in translation studies, students gain valuable insights into the intricacies of communication and linguistic analysis.
-Furthermore, the programme strongly emphasises enhancing communication skills, ensuring that graduates are well-prepared to excel in a variety of professional settings, whether in academia, publishing, media, and/or beyond.
+In addition to the comprehensive exploration of the English language and literature, the programme equips the student with practical skills for diverse career paths.
+With specialised courses in language studies and introductory courses in translation studies, the student gains valuable insights into the intricacies of communication and linguistic analysis.
+Furthermore, the programme strongly emphasises enhancing communication skills, ensuring that the graduate is well-prepared to excel in a variety of professional settings, whether in academia or publishing and the media.